-CREATIVE WRITING CLASSES IN LEAMINGTON SPA
+CREATIVE WRITING CLASS IN LEAMINGTON SPA

-The aim of the classes is to help people begin the process of writing creatively (short stories and novels), to help people develop novels in progress and to offer professional guidance on how to get published; this could involve who and where to send your writing to, how to write a synopsis and a proposal letter, and basic requirements in terms of publishing industry etiquette.
+The aim of the class is to help people begin the process of writing creatively (short stories and novels), to help people develop novels in progress and to offer professional guidance on how to get published; this could involve who and where to send your writing to, how to write a synopsis and a proposal letter, and basic requirements in terms of publishing industry etiquette.
 Feedback will be positive and supportive.
-Above all, classes are intended to be fun and a good place for people of a like mind to meet.
+Above all, the class is intended to be fun and a good place for people of a like mind to meet.
 Students will have a chance to contribute work to a group self-published anthology, featuring some of the best short stories and opening chapters.
 Students will be encouraged to improve their writing through group feedback and guidance from the tutor very much based on a read/discussion basis.
 Key theory will be taught through a series of mini-lectures.
 Students will be given homework tasks, if this is desired.

 Steve Calcutt taught Creative Writing and Publishing & Editing for Warwick University for 15 years.
 As a literary agent he specialised in crime, s/f, fantasy and horror genre fiction and has sold authors' work to major publishers here and in the US, including Random House, Simon & Schuster, Dorchester, Orion and Hodder & Stoughton.
 He has a Masters Degree in Creative Writing.
 Teaching experience beyond adult education includes teaching 'A' History in FE and, more recently, teaching History and English in secondary schools.